lk00044/MLJFurnitureStore/read_me.txt

   mikhail01	 1234

 Problematic Features:
- - We haven't merged the Search Furniture feature because because there wasn't enough time to validate.
-   PR for search furniture: https://github.com/lk00044/MLJFurnitureStore/pull/73
+ - Thurs, 5/2: Still working with LM on the Search Furniture Function.
+Hopefully it will be merged today or tomorrow before submission.